Hassan II Mosque

 • Footwear: Shoes must be removed before entering the mosque.
 Plastic bags are provided to carry them during the tour.

-• Photography: Allowed in most areas, but it’s advisable to ask the guide for permission before taking photos.
+• Photography: Allowed in most areas.
+To find the best angles and light, consider joining our hands-on Moroccan imaging sessions, but always ask the guide for permission before taking photos of people.

 • Respect: Maintain silence and respect the religious significance of the site during the tour.